 Contacts at Sussex

-At Sussex, the initiative will be coordinated through the Sussex Sustainability Research Programme (SSRP) by the Programme Manager, Fiona Hurd, who will also act as the Sussex EDI champion.
-Professor Fiona Marshall from the University of Sussex Business School is the Sussex Academic lead for the PSFF consortium mannagement team with Dr Pedram Rowhani from the School of Global Studies as Sussex co-director.
+At Sussex, the initiative will be coordinated through the Sussex Sustainability Research Programme (SSRP) by the Programme Manager, Katie Hiscock, who will also act as the Sussex EDI champion.
+Prof Fiona Marshall from the University of Sussex Business School is the Sussex Academic lead for the PSFF consortium mannagement team with Dr Pedram Rowhani from the School of Global Studies as Sussex co-director.
 There will also be representation from Life Sciences.
 Amanda Britt leads from the Sussex Doctoral School.

 For general enquires regarding the doctoral programme or the UK Food Systems Academy please contact: firstname.lastname@example.org